Trolls Band Together

-Trolls Band Together is a 2023 American animated jukebox musical film produced by DreamWorks Animation, based on the Good Luck Trolls dolls from Thomas Dam.
+Trolls Band Together is a 2023 American animated musical comedy film produced by DreamWorks Animation, based on the Good Luck Trolls dolls from Thomas Dam.
 It is the sequel to Trolls World Tour (2020), and the third installment in the Trolls franchise.
 The film was directed by Walt Dohrn and co-directed by Tim Heitz, and written by Elizabeth Tippet.
-Anna Kendrick, Justin Timberlake, Zooey Deschanel, Christopher Mintz-Plasse, Icona Pop, Anderson .Paak, Ron Funches, Kenan Thompson, Kunal Nayyar and Dohrn reprise their voice roles from the previous films, with newcomers Eric André, Kid Cudi, Daveed Diggs, Troye Sivan, Camila Cabello, Amy Schumer, Andrew Rannells, RuPaul and Zosia Mamet joining the ensemble voice cast.
-The film follows Poppy and Branch as they attempt to rescue Floyd while reuniting Branch's brothers after the boyband phenomenon, BroZone, was disbanded.
+Anna Kendrick, Justin Timberlake, Zooey Deschanel, Christopher Mintz-Plasse, Anderson .Paak, Ron Funches, Kenan Thompson, Icona Pop, Kunal Nayyar and Dohrn reprise their voice roles from the previous films, with newcomers Eric André, Kid Cudi, Daveed Diggs, Troye Sivan, Camila Cabello, Amy Schumer, Andrew Rannells, the other members of *NSYNC, RuPaul and Zosia Mamet joining the ensemble voice cast.
+The film follows Poppy and Branch as they set out in an attempt to rescue Branch's brother Floyd (Sivan), while also reuniting his estranged brothers after the boyband BroZone was disbanded.

 Ideas for a third Trolls film began prior to the release of Trolls World Tour in April 2020, when Timberlake expressed interest in participating during his Apple Music takeover.
 DreamWorks Animation officially confirmed the third film's development in November 2021.
 Despite being predominantly CGI animation, with some additional animation by DNEG, the film includes some 2D animation sequences with animation styles inspired by Yellow Submarine (1968) and Fantasia (1940).
 Theodore Shapiro returned to compose the score for the film.

 Trolls Band Together premiered in Los Angeles on November 12, 2023, and was released in the United States by Universal Pictures on November 17.
-The film received mixed reviews from critics and grossed $209.6 million worldwide.
+The film received mostly positive reviews from critics and grossed $210 million.